sebinthomas/pyvarnam/README.md

 ##### Installation

 You need to install libvarnam for pyvarnam to work.
 You could refer [libvarnam installation](https://github.com/varnamproject/libvarnam#installing-libvarnam) to find out how to install libvarnam.

+Download the archive, un-tar/zip and 'cd' into the directory you unzipped the archive into and then run

+'''
+ user@user-pc:~/dir-where-you-unzipped$ python setup.py install
+'''

 ##### Usage